w3f/polkadot-wiki/docs/general/glossary.md

 establish an economic incentive structure, to prevent the network overload, and to mitigate DoS vulnerabilities.
-This mechanism must enforce a limited time-window for block producers to create a block and include limitations on block size, to prevent execution of certain extrinsics which are deemed too expensive and could decelerate the network This is handled by the weight system, where the cost of the transactions (referred to as [extrinsics](#extrinsic)) are determined before execution.
+This mechanism must enforce a limited time-window for block producers to create a block and include limitations on block size, to prevent execution of certain extrinsics which are deemed too expensive and could decelerate the network.
+This is handled by the weight system, where the cost of the transactions (referred to as [extrinsics](#extrinsic)) are determined before execution.
 Checkout this section of the Substrate docs covering [transaction weights and fees](https://docs.substrate.io/build/tx-weights-fees/).